-8.3.1 - Drive Smoothly
+8.3.1 DRIVE SMOOTHLY

 Because of the high center of gravity and the surge of the liquid, you must start, slow down, and stop very smoothly.
-Also, make smooth turns and lane changes.
+Make smooth turns and lane changes.

-8.3.2 - Controlling Surge
+8.3.2 CONTROLLING SURGE

 Keep a steady pressure on the brakes.
 Do not release too soon when coming to a stop.